fltk-rs/fltk-rs/FAQ.md

 If you're building for the GNU toolchain, make sure that Make is also installed, which usually comes installed in MSYS2 and Cygwin.

 ### Why do I get a Link error while using the mingw toolchain on windows?
-If the linking fails because of this issue: https://github.com/rust-lang/rust/issues/47048, it should work by using the fltk-shared feature.
+If the linking fails because of this issue: https://github.com/rust-lang/rust/issues/47048, it should work by using the fltk-shared feature (an issue with older compilers).
 Which would also generate a dynamic library which would need to be deployed with your application.
 ```toml
 [dependencies]
 fltk = { version = "^0.8", features = ["fltk-shared"] }